These digital and print outlets have pushed Islamophobic discourse and thought.

-The last issue was released on 1 August 2016, although its Twitter account remains active (its Facebook page has not posted since May 2015).
+The last issue was released on 1 August 2016, although its Twitter account remains active.

-The website has public and private chat rooms and is an important discussion board for the CJ movement.
+The website has public and private chat rooms and has been an important discussion board for the counter-jihad movement.
 It is currently closed to new members.

-4F has had links with Casuals United, the English Defence League (EDL), the Scottish Defence League (SDL), the Welsh Defence League (WDL), March for England (MFE), SIOE – England, United British Alliance (UBA), the International Free Press Society (IFPS), ACT! for America, American Freedom Defense Initiative (AFDI) and Stop Islamization of America (SIOA).
+4F has had links with Casuals United, the English Defence League (EDL), the Scottish Defence League (SDL), the Welsh Defence League (WDL), March for England (MFE), Stop Islamisation of England (SIOE), United British Alliance (UBA), the International Free Press Society (IFPS), ACT! for America, American Freedom Defense Initiative (AFDI) and Stop Islamization of America (SIOA).
 Other key activists involved with the website are US-born (but London-based) ‘Kinana Nadir’ and Norwegian-based British citizen Phillip Smeeton.